Last Modified on 09/26/2020

 On the other end of the spectrum are the investors who have very high standards.
 They want a 700 credit score and income that’s at least four times the monthly rent.
 Both of these types of investors make selecting a good resident very difficult.

 You need to consider the location of your investment property.
 If you have multiple rental homes throughout the city of Atlanta, your requirements may change from property to property.

 You need a set of standard criteria, but each market will drive the screening results.
 Incomes in one part of the city will be much different than incomes in another part of the city.

 Criteria that’s too strict leads to vacancy while criteria that’s too loose leads to vacancy.

 Avoiding fair housing issues is important.
 You can have different criteria for properties in different parts of town, but you have to screen every applicant for a particular property in the same way.

 Stay away from these common investment mistakes.
-If you want to succeed as a real estate investor in Atlanta, make sure you’re paying attention to maintenance and upgrades.
+If you want to succeed as an Atlanta real estate investor, make sure you’re paying attention to maintenance and upgrades.
 Price your property correctly with the help of a local Atlanta property management company.
 And, be reasonable with your resident selection criteria.

 We also have other opportunities to connect with us and learn more about investing in Atlanta.
 You can also visit our Facebook group of investors, which is called Master Mynd.
 It’s a real estate investors’ club, where you can exchange ideas with other owners.
 Check out our weekly podcast as well, called The Myndful Investor.
 We invite leaders in real estate and property management to talk about their success and, more importantly, their failures.